EstefaniaGM89/EstefaniaGM89/README.md

 - 🔁 Career switcher with a strong motivation to improve
 - 🎯 Passionate about building useful and accessible user experiences
 - 🚀 Continuous learning
-- 🇪🇸 Based in Barcelona, open to remote opportunities
+- 🌍 Based in Barcelona (Spain), open to remote opportunities

 ---